jizhihang/pandora/README.md

 * projection space analysis,
 * batch processing on big image datasets,

 which are implemented using various state of the art methods or as modified versions of other open source libraries like [BooCV](https://github.com/lessthanoptimal/BoofCV), [LIRE](https://github.com/dermotte/lire) and [OpenIMAJ](https://github.com/openimaj/openimaj).
-In image feature extraction it provides various global feature detctors like, CEDD, Scalable Color, Edge Histogram, Tamura, Color Histogram, HOG, PHOG as well as some local like SURF, Color SURF, SIFT, Dense SIFT, Fast SIFT, Gaussian SIFT, Grid SIFT.
+In image feature extraction it provides various global feature detectors like, CEDD, Scalable Color, Edge Histogram, Tamura, Color Histogram, HOG, PHOG as well as some local like SURF, Color SURF, SIFT, Dense SIFT, Fast SIFT, Gaussian SIFT and Grid SIFT.
 In the region of vector aggregation of local desrcriptors per image it provides various methods like [BOW](http://link.springer.com/chapter/10.1007%2F978-3-642-33709-3_55), [VLAD](http://ieeexplore.ieee.org/document/6104058/) and [VLAT](http://ieeexplore.ieee.org/document/6467387) for both single and multiple visual vocabularies using k-means clustering.
 It approaches the dimensionality reduction problem using principal component analysis (PCA) projection to the most dominant eigenvectors.
 This software can be used in a batch mode on big datasets of given images in order to do a complete image analysis regarding the purpose of your project.

 # Building from Source #
 ## Prerequisities ##